paramv10/registrationApp/README.md

-## DevOps Project for deploying Java Project on container
+## DevOps Project for deploying Java code on container